RanoshisDas/spotify-lyric-search/README.md

 ## Conclusion

-This project successfully demonstrates a **semantic lyric search system** using modern NLP techniques.
-By combining transformer-based sentence embeddings with cosine similarity and Top-K evaluation, the system mirrors real-world search and recommendation engines.
+This project successfully demonstrates a **keyword-based lyric search system** using the BM25 ranking algorithm.
+By combining text preprocessing with BM25 scoring and Top-K evaluation, the system achieves strong retrieval performance.

-The quantitative results (Top-1: 83%, Top-3: 94%, Top-5: 96%) validate that the model retrieves the correct song reliably, even under ambiguity caused by short lyric snippets and overlapping themes.
-Overall, the project provides a strong academic and practical foundation for scalable lyric search and information retrieval applications.
+The quantitative results (Top-1: 90%, Top-3: 96%, Top-5: 97%) validate that the model retrieves the correct song reliably, even with short lyric snippets.
+The BM25 approach provides a solid foundation for scalable lyric search and can be enhanced with semantic embeddings for future improvements.

+Overall, the project provides a strong academic and practical foundation for text-based information retrieval applications.